Image: Kristian Messere in Harmonia from City of Wine (John Lauener)

 By Ned Dickens

 City of Wine is a nine-play cycle telling the story of the Greek city of Thebes – best known as the home of Oedipus.
-Beginning with the founding of Thebes by Cadmus and Harmonia, and ending in the city’s demise seven generations later on the battlefield of Troy, City of Wine provides a powerfully relevant commentary on justice, leadership and civic life.
+Beginning with the founding of Thebes by Cadmus and Harmonia, and ending seven generations later with the death of six of its last seven citizens on the battlefield of Troy, City of Wine provides a powerfully relevant commentary on justice, leadership and civic life.
 Alarming, funny, sexy, thoughtful and exceptionally moving, the plays offer vivid reflections on all that it means to be a citizen, those who lead us and how we respond (or not) to that leadership.

 The Grape Trilogy: Harmonia, Pentheus, Thebe